 Camellia shows were started as another way to introduce the public to this delightful plant and provide opportunities for friendly competition among hobbyists.
 Shows and meetings are and have always been open to the public without charge.

 The Society has continued to meet on a regular basis and now meets at the Los Angeles County Arboretum in Arcadia.
 Descanso Gardens and Huntington Gardens are the sites for the two camellia shows hosted by the Society during the camellia season and draw camellia lovers from San Diego to Sacramento to participate.
 The public is invited at no charge and Society members are available to answer questions about the various aspects of growing camellias.
-(Click the “meetings” and “show schedule” links for more information about meetings, d camellia show schedules, show results, exhibitor rankings and bloom rankings).
+(Click the “SCCS Meeting Schedules” and “SCCS 2020 Camellia Shows” links for more information about meetings, d camellia show schedules, show results, exhibitor rankings and bloom rankings).